To Shake the Sleeping Self 3/7/2021

 In travel - unless it's camping or a beach vacation - we might restate the above as, "Amateurs 'play it by ear,' professionals talk logistics."

-If a "visit" (museum, garden, church, castle, whatever) will be short, yes, we do a second thing if it's close by (that's part of where the planning comes in - see below).
-The point is we don't rush around, we don't cram, we don't stress.
+If a visit will be short, yes, we do a second thing if it's close by.
+The key is we don't rush around, we don't cram, we don't stress.
 And we make sure the plans make as much logistical sense as possible.

 Be a professional